MEPs support recognition of animal welfare in Invasive Alien Species regulation

 “Eurogroup for Animals welcomes the adoption of this regulation and hopes it will lead to a reduction in the import, sale, breeding and keeping of unsuitable exotic pets that could pose an invasive risk to Europe” commented Reineke Hameleers, Director at Eurogroup for Animals.

-“While Eurogroup regrets that exceptions for the permitted use of commercially interesting Invasive Alien Species were included in the compromise text, we are pleased that such provisions were significantly tightened with the requirement for Commission authorisation, humane marking/identification of such animals, reporting and the application of liability in the event of escapes,” she concluded.
+“While Eurogroup for Animals regrets that exceptions for the permitted use of commercially interesting Invasive Alien Species were included in the compromise text, we are pleased that such provisions were significantly tightened with the requirement for Commission authorisation, humane marking/identification of such animals, reporting and the application of liability in the event of escapes,” she concluded.